-4.1.1 Emission Data Collection
+4.1.1 Emission data collection

-The approach to data collection will be to always use the best available data and current emission factors, following the standards of the Greenhouse Gas Protocol.
-Specific methodologies and data sources will be detailed within each Carbon Action Plan.
+The approach to data collection will be to always use the best available data and current emission factors, following the standards of the GHG Protocol.
+Specific methodologies and data sources will be detailed within each carbon action plan.
 Where data is missing, estimates or proxies will be used to fill gaps with professional judgement and work will be undertaken towards gathering data in the next iteration.
 We will always be transparent about our methods and data limitations.

-4.1.2 Data Analysis
+4.1.2 Data analysis

-We will examine our data in a number of ways to understand what sectors, activities or buildings are 'hot spots' for carbon emissions, the results of which will be used to guide engagement and develop Carbon Action Plans (Section 4.1.4).
+We will examine our data in a number of ways to understand what sectors, activities or buildings are "hot spots" for carbon emissions, the results of which will be used to guide engagement and develop carbon action plans (section 4.1.4).

-4.1.3 Engagement and Collaboration
+4.1.3 Engagement and collaboration

 Success will only be possible with engagement and collaboration.
 Understanding our emissions, opportunities, values, and limitations are the foundation for action.
 PCC recognises that it needs to play a leadership role, working within our community in the city.
-We will work with Portsmouth Climate Action Board to help us influence the wider city.
 Engagement and collaboration will need to be adaptive and recognise that Portsmouth's groups and neighbourhoods have varying barriers, concerns, wants and needs.
 A carbon action register will be used as the basis to identify, evaluate, and provide accountability over opportunities raised during engagement.

-4.1.4 Action Plans
+4.1.4 Action plans

-Action plans will be developed on the basis of current emissions and through engagement and collaboration within the Council and in the community.
+Action plans will be developed on the basis of current emissions and through engagement and collaboration within the council and in the community.
 Sectoral action plans may need to be developed to address complex areas.
-With limited resources, we will prioritise carbon mitigation actions and initiatives that will prioritise the greatest impacts, both climatically and with other socio-economic and environmental benefits that are important to our communities in mind.
+With limited resources, we will prioritise carbon mitigation actions and initiatives that will prioritise the greatest impacts, both climatically and with other socio-economic and environmental benefits that are important to our communities.
 Such benefits may include green job creation and transition to a greener economy, air quality, human health, fuel poverty and community engagement.